unocps/unocps.github.io/_teaching/2021-spring-teaching-2.md

 [https://www.unomaha.edu/college-of-information-science-and-technology/about/odin.php](https://www.unomaha.edu/college-of-information-science-and-technology/about/odin.php).
 Please email to UNO IST support (Email: uno-ist-support at unomaha dot edu) if you have any questions about Odin. <span style="color:red"> **Please get one asap.
 Don't wait until the last-minute, always finish ahead of deadlines. ** </span>

 ## Grading
-There will be 3-4 programming assignments, one group project.
+There will be 3 programming assignments, one group project.
 The final course grade will be computed as follows:
-* Programming Assignments (individual): 50%
+* Programming Assignments: 50%
 * Group Project: 20%
 * Group Report and Presentation: 30%
-* Canvas Discussion/Class Participation: TBD
+* Canvas Discussion/Class Participation: ~5%

 If you have questions regarding the grading of programming assignments, group project and report and presentation, you MUST email or come to see the instructor WITHIN ONE WEEK after the date your assignments have been returned to you.